 Consultant Services.
 The Consultant is hereby retained by the Company for the purpose of securing customers for Lopoco products, management consulting, fund raising, business development, participation in meetings as requested by the Company, engagement and consultation with third party clients and suppliers to the Company, and such other responsibilities as shall be agreed by the parties from time to time (the “Services”).

 Compensation.
 Subject to the terms and the conditions hereof, and in consideration of the “Services” to be performed by the Consultant hereunder, the Company agrees to pay the Consultant in accordance with the “Services” fees schedule set out in Appendix A Compensation.
-On a monthly basis, the Consultant shall submit an itemized invoice based on the unit shipments to customers on the “approved customer list” in Appendix A and for the Services, and/or any Additional Services, based on the payment terms as set forth in Appendix A, and any authorized expenses incurred.
+On a monthly basis, the Consultant shall submit an itemized invoice based on the unit shipments to customers on the “approved customer list” in Appendix A and for the Services, and/or any Additional Services, based on the payment terms as set forth in Appendix A, and any preauthorized expenses incurred.
 Unit shipments are defined as any/all Lopoco products shipped to and paid for by customers on the “approved customers list”.
-Company will proved audited monthly shipment schedules for the purpose of accurate Consultant invoicing.
+Company will make available upon request audited monthly shipment schedules for the purpose of accurate Consultant invoicing.
+Company shall pay Contractor invoices 45 days after receipt of products by customer, except as noted hereunder regarding reimbursement of expenses.
+Any product returned for a refund by customer(s) within the normal warranty period shall require the return of all commissions paid by Company to Contractor for those products.

 Expenses.
-The Company will bear the reasonable expenses incurred by the Consultant for travel, lodging, transportation, and meals in connection with the performance of the Services.
-Reimbursement for travel time shall be as mutually agreed in writing by the parties.
-Except as provided above, the Consultant shall be solely responsible for all expenses incurred by the Consultant in connection with his association with the Company, unless the Company shall have agreed in writing to bear the cost of a specified expense.
+The Consultant shall be solely responsible for all expenses incurred by the Consultant in connection with his association with the Company, unless the Company shall have agreed in writing to bear the cost of a specified expense.
 Any reimbursable expenses incurred by the Consultant shall be payable by the Company within ten (10) days after submission by the Consultant of an itemized expense statement to the Company.

 Term.
 This Agreement shall be for a term of one year, commencing on the Effective Date, with one year auto renewals.
-Either party may terminate this Agreement in its absolute discretion at any time on thirty (90) days written notice to the other party, with or without cause or reasons.
+Either party may terminate this Agreement in its absolute discretion at any time on thirty (30) days written notice to the other party, with or without cause or reasons.
 Any compensation earned by the Consultant pursuant to this Agreement through the date of termination shall be immediately due and payable at such time.
 The Company shall pay all fees due monthly on unit product shipments to“Approved Customers List” for one (1) year subsequent to the termination date